mickybart/python-selfservice-init/README.rst

 Docker
 ------

-The docker folder provides everything to create an image of a the service.
+The docker folder provides everything to create an image of this service.

 selfservice module
 ------------------